meteor/meteor/content/security.md

 Securing a web application is all about understanding security domains and understanding the attack surface between these domains.
 In a Meteor app, things are pretty simple:

 1. Code that runs on the server can be trusted.
-2. Everything else: code that runs on the client, data sent through method and publication arguments, etc, can't be trusted.
+2. Everything else: code that runs on the client, data sent through Method and publication arguments, etc, can't be trusted.

 In practice, this means that you should do most of your security and validation on the boundary between these two domains.
 In simple terms: